Smoked Salmon Pasta

 - Fresh ground black pepper

-2 Once the water is boiling, salt it with 1 Tbsp of salt for every 4 quarts of water.
-Once the water returns to a boil add the pasta to the pot.
-Leave uncovered, on high heat and let cook with a vigorous boil.
+3 Start cooking the pasta: Once the water is boiling, add the pasta to the pot.
+Cook uncovered on high heat at a rolling boil.
 Put the timer on for 8-10 minutes, or whatever your pasta package says is appropriate for al dente (cooked but still a little firm).

 The sauce should be done about the same time the pasta is done.
 If you get done earlier with it than the pasta, take it off the heat.

-4 Once the pasta is done, and before draining the pasta, scoop out one cup of the pasta cooking liquid and reserve.
-Drain the pasta and add it to the skillet with the sauce.
+5 Add pasta, some pasta cooking liquid, smoked salmon, toasted pine nuts, parsley, zest to sauce: Drain the pasta and add it to the skillet with the sauce.
 Add back some of the pasta cooking liquid to the pasta if it is a little dry.
 Add the smoked salmon, toasted pine nuts, parsley, and the remaining lemon zest.
 Season with freshly ground black pepper.